How SaaS, IaaS, and PaaS Solutions Can Help Businesses Recover from COVID-19 Impact

 SaaS and IaaS Dominance and the Rising Use of PaaS Services

-see migration from on-premise software (license-based) to SaaS solutions (subscription-based) as one of their top cloud initiatives with 14% YoY growth in 2020.
+43% of organizations see migration from on-premise software (license-based) to SaaS solutions (subscription-based) as one of their top cloud initiatives with 14% YoY growth in 2020.
 Although other cloud initiatives, such as the optimized cloud utilization, workloads migration to the cloud, and greater use of containers take first positions the second year-round, their YoY growth index has not been influenced as much as SaaS adoption.
-Perhaps, this is why also expect to keep on budgeting or increase their spending on SaaS in 2020.
+Perhaps, this is why 62% of companies in Western Europe also expect to keep on budgeting or increase their spending on SaaS in 2020.

 IaaS cloud services follow SaaS success due to their greater scalability and cost-effective benefits for organizations.
-However, cloud providers are also experiencing a surprising from both enterprises and SMBs, specifically for DBaaS, containers, and data warehouse services.
+However, cloud providers are also experiencing a surprising increase in demand for PaaS services from both enterprises and SMBs, specifically for DBaaS, containers, and data warehouse services.
 It’s worth noting that in 2020 the use of container-as-a-service has reached its peak as companies pursue faster deployment and scalability opportunities for their current operations and aim at more dynamic workloads in the cloud.

 Moreover, the transition to IaaS can greatly benefit IT infrastructure manageability, flexibility, transperancy and cybersecurity.
 Infopulse, for example, helped its customer Metinvest, a steel and mining group, to migrate their on-premise infrastructure, including servers, VMs, and services, to a comprehensive cloud infrastructure of MS Azure.
 This complex move resulted in better reliability and productivity of the client’s systems, and greatly reduced TCO of their IT infrastructure.
 At the same time, an additionally implemented PaaS solution allowed for lower operational support costs.